asishbhandari/WebCodeCompiler/README.md

 ## Project Overview

-This project is a web-based compiler that supports compiling code written in multiple programming languages, specifically Solidity, Rust, and Motoko.
+This project is a web-based compiler that supports compiling code written in multiple programming languages, specifically C++, Solidity, Rust, and Motoko.
 The compiler provides a seamless experience for developers by allowing them to write, compile, and view the output of their code directly within the application.
-Users can also select the difficulty level of questions to compile and receive points based on their performance.

 ## Features

-- **Multi-Language Support**: Write and compile code in Solidity, Rust, or Motoko (at least two of the three languages are implemented).
+- **Multi-Language Support**: Write and compile code in C++, Solidity, Rust, or Motoko
-- **Difficulty Levels**: Select the difficulty level of the questions (Easy, Medium, Hard) to attempt and compile.
 - **Code Editor**: An intuitive code editor for each supported language.
 - **Compilation**: Backend functionality to compile the code and return the output.
-- **Hash Matching**: Store expected output hashes on the backend for each question and print "success" or "failure" based on hash matching.
-- **Point System**: Earn points based on the difficulty of the questions. +1 point for Easy, +2 points for Medium, and +3 points for Hard questions.

 ## Technology Stack

 - **Frontend**: React.js
 - **Backend**: Node.js with Express
-- **Database**: MongoDB
-- **Compilation Service**: Docker containers or other isolated environments for securely compiling code

 ## Installation and Setup